chavezdg/chavezdg/README.md

 - 👋 Hi, I’m @chavezdg
-- 👀 I’m interested in making short cuts for anyone interested.
+- 👀 I’m interested in making shortcuts for anyone interested.
 - 🌱 I’m currently learning how to navigate through this git thing.
 - 💞️ I’m looking to collaborate on any remote projects that I can get my hands on.
 - 📫 How to reach me david.geo.chavez@gmail.com